 Cycling in Amsterdam is the most authentic way for any visitor to see the city.

-Amsterdam is perfectly set up for getting on your bike – there are around 515km (320 miles) of dedicated cycle lanes.
-Amsterdam is routinely rated as the world’s 2nd most bike-friendly city, just behind Copenhagen.
+With numerous cycle paths, Amsterdam is perfectly set up for getting on your bike – the city is routinely rated as the world’s 2nd most bike-friendly city, just behind Copenhagen.

 Cycling is deeply ingrained into the Dutch psyche at all levels of society – not surprising when you consider how flat most of the country is.